andrea11/openv/README.md

 # Openv

-Openv is a tool designed to manage and wrap shell commands, providing additional functionality and security features.
+Openv is a tool designed to manage **.env** files, providing additional security features.
+It uses 1password CLI under the hood, to automatically replace environment variables with secure credentials.

 It supports multiple shells and allows for customizable command allow/deny lists.
+This tool uses 1password for secure credential management.

 ## Table of Contents